Complexity and Complex Systems From Life on Earth to the Universe

 Because they are so rare, they are unpredictable.
 Nobody could have predicted the two World Wars, the internet, smartphones, or the 2008 financial crisis.

 We can think of today’s world as one big society due to globalization.
-It is an artificial structure that resembles living organisms in that it replicates, grows, adapts, changes, and self-organizes.
-These properties bring about complexity, and the latter makes Black Swans more frequent, unpredictable, and severe (ref.
+It is an artificial structure that resembles living organisms, replicating, growing, adapting, changing, and self-organising.
+These complex properties make Black Swans more frequent, unpredictable, and severe (ref.
 Antifragile by Nassim Taleb).

 Lions are exterminated by the Canaanites, Phoenicians, Romans, and later inhabitants of Mount Lebanon, leading to the proliferation of goats who crave tree roots, contributing to the deforestation of mountain areas, consequences that were hard to see ahead of time.